 This is easy to focus, and it's symmetrical.
 While you are finding out about other folks, they are also finding out about you.

 You fill out your Blogger profile with key words describing your interests.
 Your key words, separated by commas, become links to search for other profiles with identical key words.
-You link from your profile, to SERP lists of other profiles, and then to other blogs.
+You link from your profile, to SERP lists of other profiles, and to other blogs.
 The options, which focus your surfing here, are based on the keywords which you add to your profile, then which profile you examine from the SERP list, and finally which blog you select from a given profile.

 Following Surfing, like Blogger Profile Surfing, involves your profile.
 The Following profile, though, links blogs and profiles asymmetrically, and provides focused and random surfing alike.

-You link from anyone's blog, to random and miscellaneous personal icons of the Followers, then to profiles of the Followers, and then to other blogs.
+You link from anyone's blog, to random and miscellaneous personal icons of the Followers, to profiles of the Followers, and to other blogs.
 The options, which focus your surfing here, start with which Follower icon to select, then what blog linked to the profile of the Follower selected.

 Google Blog Search